suhailpatel/riso8601/README.md

 # Usage

 This is a toy project so it's not on PyPI.
-You can check out the source and install it locally (tested with Rust 1.40.0 and Python 3.7):
+You can check out the source and run it locally (tested with Rust 1.64.0 and Python 3.10):
 ```
-$ pip install -r requirements-dev.txt
+$ pip install maturin
-$ python setup.py install
+$ maturin develop
 ```

 To use it once installed: